THE ICON:

 It went through multiple refinements through the 50’s, adopting twin heads; it was sometimes known as the Steel beard.

-In the mid-1960’s, the first three circular foiled shavers were released onto the market with the understated product number 8130.
+In the mid-1960’s, the first three circular-foiled shavers were released into the market with the understated product number 8130.
 This is the design principle still used today.

 The Print:

 Every ICONICA EDITIONS print is a museum-grade fine art giclée, printed on archival 100% cotton rag paper for unparalleled longevity and a beautifully matte, texture-rich finish.
-It is presented in a protective white print display box, ready to frame.
+The 9x12-inch and 12×16-inch prints are presented in a protective white display box, ready to frame.
+Larger sizes are presented in a tube.

 BESPOKE REQUESTS: